GuenterQuast/picoCosmo/README.md

 - the Phywe version of Kamiokanne (*PhyweKanne.daq*)
 - Kamiokanne with a fast signal from a photomultiplier or a silicon photomultiplier (SiPM)  (*Kanne.daq*)
 - the CosMO panels (*Cosmo.daq* or *Cosmo2000.daq* for a PicoScope A series)
-- for one CosMo-panel with Kamikanne (*Kanne-plusPanel.daq*)
+- for one CosMo-panel with Kamiokanne (*Kanne-plusPanel.daq*)
 - for the GDK 101 gamma ray detector (*GammaCounter.daq* or GammaCounter2000.daq for the A-series)

 ## Program Execution

-To run *picoCosmo* from the graphical interface, create the subdirecotry *picoCosmo* in your home directory, where modified configurations and output are stored:
+To run *picoCosmo* from the graphical interface, create the subdirectory *picoCosmo* in your home directory, where modified configurations and output are stored:

      cd
      mkdir picoCosmo